Sofacosta/Giphy-API/README.md

-# TITLE OF PROJECT
+# GIPHY API
-## Name of project ( For example: Independent project #3 for Epicodus)
+## Giphy API
-### Project initiated: 00-00-0000
+### Project initiated: 03-15-2021
 ### Project modified: 00-00-0000
-### By Sofia Acosta
+### By Sofia Acosta and Shannon Lee
 ## Project Description
-This is a detailed description of the project.
-A summary of valuable information for the users and developers.
+Create an application that allows users to search Giphy for interesting GIFs.
 ## Preview
 * Link to GitHub Pages.